Enter the dragon: Activities to usher in Chinese New Year 2024

 Catch the festive spirit at the Sun Yat Sen Nanyang Memorial Hall’s Wan Qing Festival of Spring on Feb 17 and 18, from 10am to 7pm.

 There will be workshops such as dragon lantern making and dragon’s beard candy making, storytelling and craft activities.
-Visitors will also be entertained with performances by Singapore Chinese Orchestra and Chinese wind and percussion ensemble Reverberance.
+Visitors will also be entertained with performances by the Singapore Chinese Orchestra and Chinese wind and percussion ensemble Reverberance.

-A crowd-puller will be the inflatable installation of Dino, a modern interpretation of the mythical dragon, which will be on display on the memorial hall’s lawn till Feb 25.
+A crowd-puller is the inflatable installation of Dino, a modern interpretation of the mythical dragon, which is on display on the memorial hall’s lawn till Feb 25.

 Admission is free except for some ticketed activities.
-More information on https://www.sysnmh.org.sg
+More information at https://www.sysnmh.org.sg

 Museum Roundtable Hongbao